AKHIL-THAPA-111/HELIOS-SYNC-360/TASK4.md

-and the test bench code is named ass ah.v , which is :
+and the test bench code is named as aha.v , which is :

         module iiitb_rv32i_tb;